inevolin/AlterWorld/README.md

 1. Download or Clone this repository.
 2. Open `index.html` in your web browser or upload the project to your web server (https/ssl is required to enable webcam access).

+## Developers

+The main files you need to worry about are `index.html` and `main.js`.
+Everything else are libraries and assets.